 The joined Watsi on September 10th, 2016.
 9 other people also joined Watsi on that day!
-The's most recent donation traveled 8,200 miles to support Fenet, a 1-year-old girl from Ethiopia, to fund a life-saving treatment for her birth condition.
+The's most recent donation traveled 8,700 miles to support Hamisi, a six-year-old boy from Tanzania, to fund hernia repair surgery so that he can live comfortably.

 The has funded healthcare for 46 patients in 4 countries.